-The mission of American School of Real Estate Express (hereinafter referred to as either Real Estate Express or the School) is to help customers achieve more in their days and careers.
+The mission of Colibri Real Estate (hereinafter referred to as either Colibri Real Estate or the School) is to help customers achieve more in their days and careers.
 We do this through products and job aids that help professionals become licensed, stay licensed, and gain the skills to perform at the top of their fields.